Sungil-Hong/gaussianutility/README.md

 ## Authors

 The Gaussian Utility package was developed by Sungil Hong.
-For any inquiries or issues, you can contact Sungil Hong via email at suh33@pitt.edu.
+For any inquiries or issues, you can contact Sungil Hong via email at s.hong@pitt.edu.

 ## License